brigand/react-mixin/README.md

 That's pretty much it.
 You get errors instead of silently overwriting things, like in react, with the exception of things whitelisted in index.js as type MANY, MANY_MERGED (getDefaultProps/getInitialState).

 Autobinding is done by React.createClass, and there's no equivilent in ES6 classes.
-This also has better performance (I think), but you do lose some convienenct.
+This also has better performance (I think), but you do lose some convenience.
 You can explicitly bind things in the constructor or componentWillMount.
 On the main class, the constructor replaces componentWillMount.

 ```js
 class Foo extends React.Component {